 Getting $1 tickets is hard, but it can still be done.
 As of this writing, tickets are already on sale for dates into early 2024.

 How can you nab cheap Megabus tickets if you don’t buy them immediately after they go on sale?
 When you’re searching for tix, be sure to also search for the day before and the day after your ideal travel dates.

 Ticket prices can vary dramatically from one day to the next.
 Fridays tend to be very popular travel days, for instance, while Saturdays are not, so prices are adjusted accordingly.

 Single-dollar tickets are rare because they get snatched up quickly, but you can nab them if you plan ahead.
-I’ve gotten $1 tickets on each of the following routes: Chicago to Detroit, Chicago to Kansas City, Pittsburgh to Cleveland, Indianapolis to Chicago, Chicago to Louisville.
+I’ve gotten $1 tickets on each of the following routes (sadly, some of these routes no longer exist): Chicago to Detroit, Chicago to Kansas City, Pittsburgh to Cleveland, Indianapolis to Chicago, Chicago to Louisville.

 Boarding the bus: expect a bit of chaos